venoajie/my-ai-assistant/docs/getting_started.md

 The assistant is designed for different environments.
 Choose the installation method that matches your role.

-### For Client Use (Developer Laptops, Dev Environments)
+### For Client Use (Most Developers)
 This is the **recommended installation for most users**.
-It's lightweight and connects to a central, remote knowledge base.
+It's lightweight and includes everything needed to connect to the CI/CD-powered RAG knowledge base.
 ```bash
 # From a cloned repository
 pip install -e .[client]
 ```

-### For Indexing Use (Production Server, Designated Machine)
+### For Indexing Use (CI/CD Environment Only)
 This installation includes the heavy libraries needed to build the project's knowledge base.
-Only one machine on a team needs this.
+It should typically only be used within the GitHub Actions workflow.
 ```bash
 # From a cloned repository
 pip install -e .[indexing]